 Study Medicine in Romania

 Many students are flocking to study medicine in Romania due to its affordable fees, compared to other European medical universities.
 Many medical schools in Romania boast a fantastic reputation due to the advanced technological resources, skilled teachers and a long history of teaching medicine to foreigners in English.

 Bucharest is a vibrant city populated with professors at the top of their fields.
-Students who would like to save money tend to consider outside the capital.
-Craiova city, home to Craiova Medical University, is a more affordable option with an annual tuition of €5000 and lower living costs.
+Students who would like to save money tend to consider medical universities located outside the capital.
+Craiova city, home to Craiova Medical University, is an affordable option with an annual tuition of €5000 and lower living costs.

 Study Medicine in Bulgaria

-Plovdiv Medical University is ideal for those who don’t mind a ~40-minute ride from Sofia airport.
+Plovdiv Medical University is ideal for those who don’t mind a 1-hour ride from Sofia airport.
+Plovdiv does have an airport, but flights to it are not as frequent as flights to Sofia.
 Plovdiv is a small city, but it is one of the oldest towns in Bulgaria and offers a few malls and ancient artefacts.
-Pleven Medical University has a February start, and Trakia University‘s small medical faculty is in a medium-sized city that is about 3 hours from Sofia airport.
-Click here to see a break down of the living costs!
+The advantage of studying in Plovdiv is that everything is walking distance away from you.

 Study Medicine in Ukraine

-One of the most attractive destinations for students in Ukraine due to the very affordable tuition fees.
-Students pay €4,500 during their first year; after that, tuition decreases to €3,500 per year.
-The majority of our students go to Dnipro Medical Institute, situated in the city of Dnipro.
+One of the most attractive destinations for students to study medicine or dentistry is Ukraine.
+Due to the very affordable tuition fees.
+Students pay €4,500 during their first year; after that, tuition fees decrease to €3,500 per year.
+The majority of western students go to Dnipro Medical Institute, situated in the city of Dnipro.

 Students sometimes question whether Ukraine is safe due to what they heard in the news a few years ago.
 The conflicts that occurred in the past were in Crimea, the country on the border of Ukraine.

 Study Medicine in Poland

-Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or final school certificate(s).
-Afterwards, universities usually will request to interview the candidate via Skype.
-There is no entrance exam.
+Admission usually depends on your grades in only two of the following subjects: Biology, Chemistry, Physics, and Maths in A-levels or the final school certificate(s).
+Afterwards, the university will usually request to interview the candidate via Skype.
 The term dates are from the 1st of October till the 16th of June.

 Bialystok is very accessible for international students.
-You can get a direct flight to Warsaw Airport in the capital, then a short bus or train journey to Bialystok.
+You can get a direct flight to Warsaw Airport in the capital, then a short coach journey or train journey to Bialystok.
 Halls or dormitories cost around 85 Euros per month.
-Other universities also teach medicine in English, such as Warsaw Medical University.
-On average, tuition in Poland is about €10,000 per annum.
+Other universities also teach medicine in English, such as Warsaw Medical University in the busy city of Warsaw.

 Study Medicine in Slovakia

-This large faculty has been teaching medicine for 65 years and channels all its comprehensive experience into training some very skilled doctors.
+This large faculty has been teaching medicine for 65 years, and channels all its comprehensive experience into training some of the world’s most skilled doctors.
 The big city of Kosice offers a vibrant and lively lifestyle with activities for everybody.
-In addition to its world-renowned teaching, the university provides scientific research to enthusiastic students.
+In addition to its world-renowned teaching, the university provides scientific research opportunities to enthusiastic students.

 They are offshore for-profit, private medical universities.
 They provide undergraduate medicine to students who must leave the country for postgraduate training and also typically to practice.
 This industry attracts many medical students who wish to return home to practice medicine.
 After graduation, international medical graduates can encounter challenges in obtaining residency placements and can face other barriers related to practice.

-The Netherlands is also a popular option for students who wish to study medicine in Europe.
+The Netherlands is also another option for students who wish to study medicine in Europe.
 The University of Groningen offers a standard BSC degree in medical science.
 While this degree does not qualify you to become a doctor, obtaining it allows you to take their Masters in medicine.
 But the Masters is available in Dutch only, and they have very few places, meaning that you’ll be competing with native students for a position.

 Study Medicine in Italy

-It might be easier to achieve medical admission in private universities in Italy, though their fees are higher (€6,850-€15,000 per year) but they are also means-tested and can offer financial aid in some cases.
-It usually costs British students around €10,000 per year.
-Private universities in Italy include Cattolica Univesity which has 20 EU places, 30 non-EU places and tuition ranging from 7,000€-16,000€.
-Humanitas Medical school has a more accessible version of the IMAT for EU and non-EU students and education of about 10,000€ – 16,000€ per year.
-San Raffael International MD. has the highest tuition at €20,000 per year.
+It might be easier to achieve medical admission in private universities in Italy.
+However, their fees are slightly higher (€6,850-€20,000 per year), but they are also means-tested and can offer financial aid in some cases.
+It usually costs EU students around €10,000 per year.
+Private universities in Italy include Cattolica Univesity which has 20 EU places, 30 non-EU places and tuition that ranges from 7,000€-16,000€.
+The more popular destination is Humanitas Medical school which has a more accessible version of the IMAT for EU and non-EU students and tuition fees of about €10,000– 20,000 per year.
+San Raffael International University has the highest tuition at €20,000 per year.

 Study Medicine in Cyprus

 Near East University in North Cyprus initiated the medicine program in English in 2008 and the Dentistry program in 2007.
 The initial three years focus on pre-clinical education.
 Therefore, in the fourth and fifth years, the students are trained in clinics where group studies are carried out.
-The sixth year is the internship year.
+The sixth-year is the internship year.
 Near East University ranks first in Cyprus.

 Study Medicine in Spain

 There is a pre-med route in Valencia that offers students access to medical degrees in public and private universities which teach both in English and Spanish.
 It prepares the students by helping them reach the required level of the Selectividad (national school leaving certificate).
 It also offers them intensive language lessons.
 You can find some initial information regarding this opportunity on our site and more to be available soon.
-Generally, tuition fees will be around €15,000/year
+Generally, the available places are limited, and the tuition fees will be around €15,000/year.

 Australia and New Zealand

 Most countries in the Anglophone world lack places in their medical schools.
 In Australia, some universities can accept a limited number of British students.
-However, the cost of studying in these universities is similar to that in the Caribbean.
+However, the cost of studying in these universities is very high, similar to that in the Caribbean.

-Graduate Entry Medicine
+4-Year Graduate Entry Medicine

 Medical University Transfers